Nosodes are Homeopathic Remedies

 lasting immunity from specific diseases

-Alternative Vaccines in Veterinary Medicine
+Nosodes as an Alternative to Vaccines in Veterinary Medicine

 Veterinary homeopaths in the past did not have access to any vaccine